RealOutlawz/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-# This project will demostrate my ability to use html, css and javascript to create a rock paper scissors game that will go 5 rounds with a fully automated comptuer making random choices.
+# This project will demostrate my ability to use html and javascript to create a rock paper scissors game that will go 5 rounds with a fully automated computer making random choices.